 An actively managed investment fund is a fund in which a manager or a management team makes decisions about how to invest the fund's money.

+A passively managed fund, by contrast, simply follows a market index.
 It does not have a management team making investment decisions.
 You'll often hear the term "actively managed fund" in relation to a mutual fund, although there are also actively managed ETFs (exchange-traded funds).

 The Pros and Cons of Each

 The personal finance community likes to debate about whether actively managed or passively managed funds are superior.
 Supporters of actively managed funds point to the following positive attributes:

 - Active funds make it possible to beat the market index.

 - Several funds have been known to post huge returns, but of course each fund's performance changes over time, so it's important to read the fund's history before investing.

 On the other hand, actively managed funds have several downsides:

 - Statistically speaking, most actively managed funds tend to "underperform," or do worse than, the market index.